-The volume of espresso and milk and temperature, dose texture, you name it.
+The volume of espresso, the amount of milk, the temperature, the dose texture; you name it.

-The machine also features the Hygiesteam technology, which helps keep the drinks soft and delicious and also helps clean the Xelsis and the Xelsis.
+The machine also features the Hygiesteam technology, which helps keep the drinks hygienic and delicious and also helps clean the Xelsis.

 - LCD screen

 - Coffee volumes and temperature can be customized